-• Water balance refinement by continuing to gather onsite precipitation data

-- Determination of the heap hydraulic properties - Geotechnical assessment of plant site and pit slope stability for mine design purposes - Metallurgical testing to investigate and quantify but not limited to: - Variations in gold recovery according to the host rock lithology (vuggy silica, brecciated and massive silica) using the existing drill hole data - Metallurgical testing to determine gold recovery from the different host lithologies that occur in the exploration tunnel - Metallurgical testing to establish the optimum particle size for leaching each of the various ore types - Crushing and abrasion indices - Mineralogy as appropriate - Detailed mine plan - Trade-off options to improve the overall economics of the project.
+- Water balance refinement by continuing to gather onsite precipitation data - Determination of the heap hydraulic properties - Geotechnical assessment of plant site and pit slope stability for mine design purposes - Metallurgical testing to investigate and quantify but not limited to: - Variations in gold recovery according to the host rock lithology (vuggy silica, brecciated and massive silica) using the existing drill hole data - o Metallurgical testing to determine gold recovery from the different host lithologies - Metallurgical testing to establish the optimum particle size for leaching each of the various ore types - Crushing and abrasion indices - Detailed mine plan - Trade-off options to improve the overall economics of the project.

-Goldgroup is developing an overall project execution plan to address engineering, procurement, contracting, construction and management of construction, construction progress measurement, mine development, commissioning and ramp-up.
-A detailed project schedule has been developed which has identified critical path items in engineering, procurement and construction.
+Goldgroup will develop an overall project execution plan to address engineering, procurement, contracting, construction and management of construction, construction progress measurement, mine development, commissioning and ramp-up, as well as a detailed project schedule which will identify critical path items in engineering, procurement and construction as it approaches construction of the property.